Yip Tse & Tang Solicitors: Your Trusted Legal Partner in Hong Kong

 1. What are the grounds for divorce in Hong Kong?

-Hong Kong adopts a "no-fault" divorce system, meaning you don't need to blame your spouse for the breakdown of the marriage.
-The only ground for divorce is that the marriage has irretrievably broken down, evidenced by one of five factors: adultery, unreasonable behavior, desertion, separation for one year with consent, or separation for two years without consent.
+Hong Kong operates under a "no-fault" divorce system, meaning you do not need to prove wrongdoing by your spouse.
+The only ground for divorce is that the marriage has irretrievably broken down, demonstrated by one of the following five factors:

 2. Do I need a lawyer for a divorce in Hong Kong?